scottpeterson/d3-bball-npi/README.md

 Games and teams live in their own games.txt and teams.txt files, each in year directories.

-The data comes from Massey's data and needs to be manually uploaded (working on changing that).
+The data comes from Massey's data.

+Most functions do not have parameters to control: (Sport, Gender, Year)

 ## Generating NPI